HelmchenLabSoftware/Cascade/README.md

 #### How precise and good are my predictions?

 >This depends mainly on the **shot noise level** of your dataset.
-If you want to compute how good the chosen model generalizes to unseen data for a given noise level, check out the Github repository and use [the demo script](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_benchmark_model.py) which computes the performance of a given model.
+If you want to compute how well the chosen model generalizes to unseen data for a given noise level, check out the Github repository and use [the demo script](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_benchmark_model.py) which computes the performance of a given model.
 >
 >If you want to get a good idea about the quality of predictions, check out **Figures 3 and 4** in the [preprint](https://www.biorxiv.org/content/10.1101/2020.08.31.272450v1), as well as the corresponding supplementary figures.